 Pro-tip: We prefer a lighter meat sauce on pasta so for a more meaty sauce increase the amount of pork/beef and sausage.

-3. Make the Sauce: Add the canned whole tomatoes to the skillet with the other ingredients and crush them into smaller chunks with a wooden spoon.
-Add the garlic and oregano and allow let simmer for 3-4 minutes to help thicken the sauce.
+3. Make the Sauce: Add the canned whole tomatoes along with the tomato sauce and tomato paste to the skillet with the other ingredients.
+Using a potato masher or wooden spoon crush the whole tomatoes into smaller chunks.
+Let the tomato meat sauce simmer for 3-4 minutes to help thicken the sauce.

 Make-Ahead and Storage

-Make-Ahead: You can prep everything up to step 6 (minus the ricotta, parsley, and basil) in the recipe instructions below then cover and refrigerate.
+Make-Ahead: You can make the tomato meat sauce in advance.
+Store it covered in an air-tight container in the refrigerator.
 It can be made up to 2 days in advance.
-When ready to bake, remove the rigatoni al forno from the refrigerator and allow it to come to room temperature while the oven preheats.
-Top the rigatoni with ricotta, parsley, and basil before baking.
-This can also be made ahead and frozen.
+When ready to bake, cooke the pasta and layer in the meat sauce, pasta, and cheese as directed.
+The entire recipe can be made in advance and then frozen.
 Use a freezer-safe container or disposable aluminum foil pans then cover tightly with foil and place in a freezer-safe bag to prevent freezer burn.
 To bake from frozen, allow additional time to cook or defrost in the refrigerator for 1-2 days.

 How to Store: Store leftovers for 3 to 4 days in the refrigerator in an air-tight container.
 In a freezer-safe container, it can be frozen for up to 3 months.